epsi-rns/epsi-rns.github.io/_posts/design/2015/2015-09-11-inkscape-stamp-poster-flyer.markdown

 Sharing become part of my desire.
 These designs below are my original effort.

-From basic stamp border, it become multipurpose design.
+From basic stamp border ornament, it become multipurpose design.
-Special design for your event!
+Special inkscape design for your event!

 -- -- --